MirageC79/HevORT/README.md

 # Welcome to the HevORT project!

 ### Why the HevORT?
-I got into 3D printing by building a CreXY Hypercube Evolution 300X300X300 (HEVO).
+I got into 3D printing by building a CoreXY Hypercube Evolution 300X300X300 (HEVO).
 This was a very good learning experience for me.
 After several months of printing and looking closely at the design from the HEVO I had some ideas for improving some areas based on my needs.

 Well, first thing I know, I am now designing my own printer model using freshly acquired Fusion360 knowledge.
 Pulling back my mecanical engineering course notes from way back then...
 I have designed what is now known as the HevORT (Hypercube Evolution Olivier RT).